BHL Blog Authors

 Leora Siegel (5)

 Leora Siegel is the Senior Director of the Lenhardt Library, one of the treasures of the Chicago Botanic Garden.
-Open to the public, its 150,000-volume collection encompasses resources on gardening, botany, plant conservation, and landscape design, in formats from rare books to e-books.
+Its 150,000-volume collection encompasses resources on gardening, botany, plant conservation, and landscape design, in formats from rare books to e-books.
 Library initiatives focus on public engagement, collections, and collaborations.

 Lesley Parilla (13)